 Pros & Cons:

-- Pros: It is extremely durable and can last for 15-20 years.
+- Pros: It is highly durable and can last for 15-20 years.
 It means no mud, ever.
 Your dog and your house stay cleaner.
 It is always perfectly green and requires no mowing, watering, or fertilizing.
 It is also very easy to sanitize.

 - Cons: It has a very high upfront installation cost.
 It can also get hotter than natural grass in direct, intense sunlight, though using a light-colored, cooling infill can significantly reduce this.